We're celebrating #30!

 Vendors & Exhibitors

 The 9th and 9th Street Festival hosts a variety of interesting vendors and booths — artists and makers, local businesses and services, political candidates, and nonprofit organizations.

 Activities & Entertainment

 Businesses of 9th and 9th

-In addition to the festival vibe on the street, the shops and restaurants of 9th and 9th welcome you as well.
+In addition to the vibe at the festival, the shops and restaurants of 9th and 9th welcome you as well.
 Many are having sidewalk sales or restaurant specials for the day.